 Lot 112: Kumakura Junkichi (Japanese, 1920-1985), Plate 1983 | Est. £600-800

 Kumakura Junkichi (Japanese, 1920-1985) was an important Sodeisha artist whose work is represented in the auction, with two later sculptural works from the 1980s (lots 112 & 113).
-Lot 112 was exhibited in the retrospective held at The National Museum of Art, Tokyo in 1989.
+Lot 112 (above) was exhibited in the retrospective held at The National Museum of Art, Tokyo in 1989.
 Akiyama Yo (Japanese, b.1953) was a later figure in the Sodeisha movement, following in their tradition of making non-functional sculptural forms.
 His work is distinctive, focusing on form and surface texture in his abstract sculptural forms.
 Lots 124 & 125, with their rough edges, cracks and fissures, each demonstrate a geological quality that is typical of his works.

 Lot 131: Matsuda Yuriko (Japanese, b.1943) 'Fujisan', Lidded Container, 1993 | Est. £800-1200

 Pioneering female potters came to prominence from the 1950s onwards.
 Matsuda Yuriko (Japanese, b.1943) has been a pioneer amongst female ceramic artists in Japan, her works a playful reinvention of traditional Imari and Kutani-style enamel decoration.
-Lot 131 employs her distinctive bright enamels and gilding on porcelain on hand-built sculptural forms, part of a series she did of landscapes of Mount Fuji.
+Lot 131 (above) employs her distinctive bright enamels and gilding on porcelain on hand-built sculptural forms, part of a series she did of landscapes of Mount Fuji.
 Shigematsu Ayumi (Japanese, b.1958) was working within the Sodeisha ideology with her focus on sculptural non-functional works.
 Lot 128 demonstrates her distinctive pastel colour palette and soft, burnished surface.

 By bringing together these works, we hope to draw further focus on this important tradition of ceramics, so closely associated with the tradition of British Studio Pottery, and introducing them to a new appreciative audience of collectors.